moleculerjs/moleculer/README.md

 ```

 ### Load service
-You can place your service code to an individual file and load this file with broker.
+You can place your service code to a single file and load this file with broker.

 **math.service.js**
 ```js